 University of Leicester

-Third year PhD student, I spend all day on a computer, researching at work and gaming/reading at home!
+Fourth year PhD student, I spend most of the day writing up my thesis and gaming/reading at home!

 I live in Hinckly with my partner, I attend the university of Leicester while he attends Warwick university.
 I have a ridiculously extensive knowledge of Friends, Simpsons, Futurama, Red dwarf and Harry Potter.